 LDOA Budget Report – Cathy Hernandez

-Maida Owens reported that Cathy Hernandez would coming, but had asked Maida to report that the LDOA budget has stabilized, and that we don’t anticipate an increase or decrease in the coming year.
-She reported that LDOA staff member Kelly Pepper resigned to become the executive director of the Louisiana Association of Nonprofit Organizations.
+Maida Owens reported that Cathy Hernandez would be coming, but had asked Maida to report that the LDOA budget has stabilized.
+We don’t anticipate an increase or decrease in the coming year.
+She reported that LDOA staff member Kelly Pepper resigned to become the Executive Director of the Louisiana Association of Nonprofit Organizations.

 D. Director – Maida Owens